 The microphone audio for the BM-17 series terminates into a 1/8” mono plug while the headphone terminates into a 1/8“ stereo plug (1/8” to 1/4” adapter included).

 The boom is designed to be extremely flexible and is swivel mounted to the headphone speaker for optimal positioning in any situation.

 The use of the AD-1 series mic adapters allows simple interface with popular transceiver inputs.
-The adapter is 6-8” long and has a 1/8” female input jack for the headset microphone while the 1/4” female that exits the adapter is the PTT (push to talk) line for the Heil foot switch or hand switch.
+The adapter cable has a 1/8” female input jack for the headset microphone while the 1/4” female that exits the adapter is the PTT (push to talk) line for the Heil foot switch or hand switch.
 The 1/8” or 1/4” stereo plug goes into the headphone jack on the transceiver front panel.

 Note: To use dynamic mic elements on vintage radios (requiring a high impedance input of 10k to 30k ohms) will require the use of an XT-1 impedance matching transformer.